Injustice 2: Gameplay

 The game also includes a microtransaction system.
 Players can buy "Source Crystals" using real-world money to purchase cosmetic adjustments for fighters, such as premier skins and shaders, instead of waiting to obtain them through normal play.
 Source Crystals can also be used to buy "Transform Gear".
 Transform Gear lets players apply the visuals of one piece of gear to another, allowing them to match their preferred stat modifiers with their preferred costume pieces.
 Lastly, once players have reached Level 20 with at least one character, Source Crystals can be used to level up other characters to their maximum levels.
-NetherRealm representatives clarified that any purchases made with Source Crystals are strictly cosmetic and offer no gameplay advantages.
+NetherRealm representatives clarified that purchases made with Source Crystals are strictly cosmetic and offer no gameplay advantages.

 In addition to the campaign, online, and arcade modes, Injustice 2 introduces a new "Multiverse" mode.
 Similar to the "Living Towers" mode from NetherRealm's previous title, Mortal Kombat X, the Multiverse allows players to travel through series of parallel worlds within the DC Universe and battle against opponents with various handicaps, stipulations, and goals.
-Online multiplayer will feature the option to disable Gear System upgrades and modifications, reducing all base stats to their default levels, turning any equipped gear into purely cosmetic items, and providing more balanced gameplay for competitive matches.
+Online multiplayer features the option to disable Gear System upgrades and modifications, reducing all base stats to their default levels, turning any equipped gear into purely cosmetic items, and providing more balanced gameplay for competitive matches.
 Players can also form online "guilds" with up to 50 other players.
 Guild members can collaborate to complete daily and weekly cooperative objectives to earn and share gear exclusive to guild gameplay and climb the worldwide leaderboards.